cunnane/xloil/docs/source/xlOil_SQL/index.rst

-This family of functions can be used to build up and repeatedly query an in-memory database for cases where building the database on the fly using :ref:`xloSql` is not performant.
+This family of functions can be used to build up and repeatedly query an in-memory database for cases where building the database on the fly using :ref:`xlOil_SQL/index:xloSql` is not performant.

 xloSqlDB
 ~~~~~~~~

 .. function:: xloSqlDB()

     Returns a reference to a new database object.
-The functions :ref:`xloSqlDB`, :ref:`xloSqlTable`
+The functions :ref:`xlOil_SQL/index:xloSqlDB`, :ref:`xlOil_SQL/index:xloSqlTable`
-    and :ref:`xloSqlQuery` can be used to build up an in-memory database for the cases where
+    and :ref:`xlOil_SQL/index:xloSqlQuery` can be used to build up an in-memory database for the cases where
-    building these objects on the fly using :ref:`xloSql` is not performant.
+    building these objects on the fly using :ref:`xlOil_SQL/index:xloSql` is not performant.

 xloSqlTable
 ~~~~~~~~~~~

 .. function:: xloSqlTable(Database, Data, Name, [Headings], [Query])

-    Creates a table in a database created with :ref:`xloSqlDB`.
+    Creates a table in a database created with :ref:`xlOil_SQL/index:xloSqlDB`.
 The function returns a reference to the database: it is recommended to chain xloSqlTable calls to force execution order in Excel.
 This ensures tables are added to the database before any queries are run